Letters of Athol Cluny McPherson, January to March 1915 - Part 6

 had resolved to carry on as you were" &

-i thought you had left something
+I thought you had left something

 out, you never said anything about

-carry on through alright.
+carry you through alright.
 I had

 a letter from Uncle Alfred this mail